RobustBench: a standardized adversarial robustness benchmark: Introduction

 \section{Introduction}

 Since the finding that state-of-the-art deep learning models are vulnerable to small input perturbations called \textit{adversarial examples} \citep{szegedy2013intriguing}, achieving adversarially robust models has become one of the most studied topics in the machine learning community.
-The main difficulty of robustness evaluation is that it is a computationally hard problem even for simple $\ell_p$-bounded perturbations \citep{katz2017reluplex}, and exact approaches \citep{TjeTed2017} do not scale to large enough models.
+The main difficulty of robustness evaluation is that it is a computationally hard problem even for simple $\ell_p$-bounded perturbations \citep{katz2017reluplex} and exact approaches \citep{TjeTed2017} do not scale to large enough models.
 There are already more than 3000 papers on this topic~\cite{Carlini2021advpapers}, but it is often unclear which defenses against adversarial examples indeed improve robustness and which only make the typically used attacks overestimate the actual robustness.
 There is an important line of work on recommendations for how to perform adaptive attacks that are selected specifically for a particular defense \citep{AthEtAl2018, carlini2019evaluating, tramer2020adaptive} which have in turn shown that several seemingly robust defenses fail to be robust.
 However, recently \citet{tramer2020adaptive} observe that although several recently published defenses have tried to perform adaptive evaluations, many of them could still be broken by new adaptive attacks.
 We observe that there are repeating patterns in many of these defenses that prevent standard attacks from succeeding.
 This motivates us to impose restrictions on the defenses we consider in our proposed benchmark, \texttt{RobustBench}, which aims at \textit{standardized} adversarial robustness evaluation.
-Specifically, we rule out (1) classifiers that have zero gradients with respect to the input \citep{buckman2018thermometer, guo2018countering}, (2) randomized classifiers \citep{yang2019me, pang2020mixup}, and (3) classifiers that contain an optimization loop in their predictions \citep{samangouei2018defensegan, li2019generative}.
-Often, non-certified defenses that violate these three principles only make gradient-based attacks harder but do not substantially improve adversarial robustness \citep{carlini2019evaluating}.
-We start by benchmarking robustness with respect to the $\ell_\infty$- and $\ell_2$-threat models since they are the most studied settings in the literature.
-We use the recent AutoAttack \citep{croce2020reliable} as our current standard evaluation, which is an ensemble of diverse parameter-free attacks (white- and black-box) that has shown for various datasets reliable performance over a large set of models that satisfy our restrictions.
-Moreover, we accept evaluations based on adaptive attacks whenever they can improve our standard evaluation.
-Additionally, we collect models robust against common image corruptions \citep{hendrycks2019robustness} as these represent another type of perturbations that should not modify the decision of a classifier although they are not produced in an adversarial way.
+Specifically, we rule out (1) classifiers which have zero gradients with respect to the input \citep{buckman2018thermometer, guo2018countering}, (2) randomized classifiers \citep{yang2019me, pang2020mixup}, and (3) classifiers that use an optimization loop at inference time \citep{samangouei2018defensegan, li2019generative}.
+Often, non-certified defenses that violate these three restrictions only make gradient-based attacks harder but do not substantially improve robustness \citep{carlini2019evaluating}.
+However, we \mat{will} lift (some of) these constraints if a standardized reliable evaluation method for those defenses becomes available.
+We start from benchmarking robustness with respect to the $\ell_\infty$- and $\ell_2$-threat models, since they are the most studied settings in the literature.
+We use the recent AutoAttack \citep{croce2020reliable} as our current standard evaluation which is an ensemble of diverse parameter-free attacks (white- and black-box) that has shown reliable performance over a large set of models that satisfy our restrictions.
+Moreover, we accept and encourage external evaluations, e.g. with adaptive attacks, to improve our standardized evaluation, especially for the leaderboard entries whose evaluation may be unreliable according to the \textit{flag} that we propose.
+Additionally, we collect models robust against common image corruptions \citep{hendrycks2019robustness} as these represent another important type of perturbations which should not change the decision of a classifier.